daeuniverse/dae/docs/dns.md

     # The routing format of 'request' and 'response' is similar with section 'routing'.
     # See https://github.com/daeuniverse/dae/blob/main/docs/routing.md
     routing {
+        # According to the request of dns query, decide to use which DNS upstream.
+        # Match rules from top to bottom.
         request {
             # Built-in upstream in 'request': asis.
             # You can also use user-defined upstreams.